April 9, 2018

-The spiritual beliefs/aspect many of us embrace—the way of our hearts (without getting specific about religion and its related dogma.)
+- The spiritual beliefs many of us embrace—the way of our hearts (without getting specific about religion and its related dogma.)

 But there is more.
-The important research from the biological, physiological, social, and psychological sciences gives us valuable insights about old age, but the sciences are driven by the humanistic studies in aging--the greater imagination, hopes, fears, and experiences of people.
+The important research from the biological, physiological, social, and psychological sciences provides us valuable insights about old age, but the sciences are driven by the humanistic studies in aging–the greater imagination, hopes, fears, and experiences of people.
 To quote three much respected gerontologists, Dr. Thomas R. Cole, Dr. Ruth E. Ray, and Dr. Robert Kastenbaum “[The added element of] humanistic studies in aging… enlighten and inform traditional scientific perspectives.”
-Gerontology blends all these elements together like the flour, eggs, yeast and water used to make a wonderful loaf of bread, and gerontologists are the bakers/chefs (?), kneading and baking the dough, giving rise to something new, whole and complete from these individual ingredients.
+Gerontology blends all these elements together like the flour, eggs, yeast and water used to make a wonderful loaf of bread, and gerontologists are the bakers, kneading and baking the dough, giving rise to something new, whole and complete from these individual ingredients.

 “Geriatric Medicine is a specialty that focuses on medical issues and diseases of aging, and of old age.
 A Geriatrician most often treats people over the age of 60 who are either healthy or have multiple medical issues.
 Medical care becomes more complex as you age and encounter more medical conditions.
 A Geriatrician is an expert in how medical conditions impact one another, in how each medication interacts with others and how both medical conditions and medications uniquely affect you as you age.”

 Clearly, there is a need for both specialties, gerontology and geriatrics, since we each focus on different aspects of the aging process.
-However, it is my sincere desire that by offering sound science on how to age vibrantly, you, dear reader, will spend more time zipping around on your moped, dancing to the music of The Platters, and loving life and your partner, than taking up a chair in a geriatrician’s office!
+However, it is my sincere desire that by offering sound science on how to age vibrantly, you, dear reader, will spend more time zipping around on your moped, dancing to the music of The Platters, and loving life and your partner, than warming a seat in a geriatrician’s office!

-I hope this brings into better relief what gerontology is, and what we gerons are trying to do.
+I hope this gives you a better understanding of what gerontology is, and what we gerons are trying to do.
 If not, please send questions!
-I love providing answers ;-)
+I love providing answers 😉

 Until next time……Be Vibrant!